A Systems Analysis and Improvement Approach for Optimizing HIV Service Delivery in Syringe Service Programs

 You CAN'T join if...

-- Organization is participating or has participated in the SAIA-Naloxone trial or other studies involving SAIA.
+- Organization is participating in or has participated in other studies involving SAIA or components of SAIA.

-- Organization intends to stop providing HIV counseling and testing services to SSP participants within the next 18 months.
+- Organization intends to stop providing HIV counseling and testing services to SSP participants within 21 months of their respective start date.

 Lead Scientist at UCSD